-You may open the sequence either by double clicking on the sequence name, press the 'Open' button of the sequence of the sequenc done' button Open & done.
-Pressing the 'Open' button will leave the Protein Explorer open; ready for additional manipulation, while pressing the 'Open and done' button will end by closing the dialog.
+You may open the sequence either by double clicking on the sequence name, press the 'Open' button button , or press the 'Open and one' button Open & done .
+Pressing the 'Open' button will leave the and press the 'Delete' button Delete.
+The 'Done' button closes the dialog without further operations.

+Protein Explorer open; ready for additional manipulation, while pressing the 'Open and done' button will end by closing the dialog.
 Alternatively, you can right-click on the name and select Open from the pop-up menu.